• Skip to primary navigation

 Sounds pretty fancy, eh?

-Actually, it’s SUPER easy to make, and pretty inexpensive too.
+Actually, it’s a SUPER easy dessert to make, and pretty inexpensive too.
+Beautiful in the fall, or for Thanksgiving, or the Christmas season, or a cold winter’s day.

 This gingerbread cake is moist, spicy and cozy tasting.
 I absolutely love it served warm.
 The salted caramel recipe isn’t mine – it’s from Sally’s Baking Addiction and it’s our go-to salted caramel recipe.